stanford-futuredata/noscope/README.md

 # NoScope

-This is the official project page for the [NoScope](https://arxiv.org/abs/1703.02529) project.
+This is the official project page for the NoScope project.

+Please read the [blog post](http://dawn.cs.stanford.edu/2017/06/22/noscope/) and [paper](https://arxiv.org/abs/1703.02529) for more details!

 # Requirements